 For other parameters (e.g. const pointer and scalar parameters) do not use the [in], [out] or [in, out] parameter specifiers.
-Each return value or return value range shall be documented with an @retval entry.
-Document the most common return value first.
-Use a placeholder name for value ranges, e.g. pointer in the Workspace_Allocate() example below.
-In case the function returns only one value, then use @return, e.g. use @retval only if there are at least two return values or return value ranges.
-Use grammatically correct sentences for the parameter and return value descriptions.
+Each return value or return value range shall be documented

+/ 1 @brief Sends a message to the message queue.
+2 3 This directive sends the message buffer to the message queue indicated by 4 ID.
+If one or more tasks is blocked waiting to receive a message from this 5 message queue, then one will receive the message.
+The task selected to 6 receive the message is based on the task queue discipline algorithm in use 7 by this particular message queue.
+If no tasks are waiting, then the message 8 buffer will be placed at the rear of the chain of pending messages for this 9 message queue.
+10 11 @param id The message queue ID.
+12 @param buffer The message content buffer.
+13 @param size The size of the message.
+14 15 @retval RTEMS_SUCCESSFUL Successful operation.
+16 17 @retval RTEMS_INVALID_ID Invalid message queue ID.
+18 @retval RTEMS_INVALID_ADDRESS The message buffer pointer is @c NULL.
+19 @retval RTEMS_INVALID_SIZE The message size is larger than the maximum 20 message size of the message queue. @retval RTEMS_TOO_MANY The new message would exceed the message queue limit 21 22 for pending messages. / 23 24 rtems_status_code rtems_message_queue_send(25 rtems_id id. const void buffer, 26 size_t size 27 28);

 '''

 /

 1

-@brief Sends a message to the message queue.

-2

-3

-This directive sends the message buffer to the message queue indicated by

-4

-ID.
-If one or more tasks is blocked waiting to receive a message from this

-5

-message queue, then one will receive the message.
-The task selected to

-6

-receive the message is based on the task queue discipline algorithm in use

-7

-by this particular message queue.
-If no tasks are waiting, then the message

-8

-buffer will be placed at the rear of the chain of pending messages for this

-9

-10

-message queue.

-11

-@param id The message queue ID.

-12

-@param buffer The message content buffer.

-13

-@param size The size of the message.

-14

-15

-@retval RTEMS_SUCCESSFUL Successful operation.

-16

-@retval RTEMS_INVALID_ID Invalid message queue ID.

-17

-@retval RTEMS_INVALID_ADDRESS The message buffer pointer is @c NULL.

-18

-@retval RTEMS_INVALID_SIZE The message size is larger than the maximum

-19

-message size of the message queue.

-20

-@retval RTEMS_TOO_MANY The new message would exceed the message queue limit

-21

-for pending messages.

-22

-(continues on next page)

-'''

-'''

-23 /

-24 rtems_status_code rtems_message_queue_send(

-25 rtems_id id,

-26 const void buffer,

-27 size_t size

-28 );

-'''

-'''

-/

-1

 @brief Receives a message from the message queue

 2

 3

 This directive is invoked when the calling task wishes to receive a message

 4

 from the message queue indicated by ID.
 The received message is to be placed

 5

 in the buffer.
 If no messages are outstanding and the option set indicates

 6

 that the task is willing to block, then the task will be blocked until a

 7

 message arrives or until, optionally, timeout clock ticks have passed.

 8

 9

 @param id The message queue ID.

 10

 @param[out] buffer The buffer for the message content.
 The buffer must be

 11

 large enough to store maximum size messages of this message queue.

 12

 @param[out] size The size of the message.

 13

 @param option_set The option set, e.g. RTEMS_NO_WAIT or RTEMS_WAIT.

 14

 @param timeout The number of ticks to wait if the RTEMS_WAIT is set.
 Use

 15

 RTEMS_NO_TIMEOUT to wait indefinitely.

 16

 17

 @retval RTEMS_SUCCESSFUL Successful operation.

 18

 @retval RTEMS_INVALID_ID Invalid message queue ID.

 19

 @retval RTEMS_INVALID_ADDRESS The message buffer pointer or the message size

 20

 pointer is @c NULL.

 21

+'''

+'''

 @retval RTEMS_TIMEOUT A timeout occurred and no message was received.

 22

 23

+/

-rtems_status_code rtems_message_queue_receive(
+24 rtems_status_code rtems_message_queue_receive(

-24

 rtems_id

 id,

 25

-buffer,

 26

 void

+buffer,

+27

 size_t

 size,

-27

 rtems_option

 option_set,

 28

 rtems_interval timeout

 29

-30

-);
+30);

 '''

-1 / 2 @brief Allocates a memory block of the specified size from the workspace.
-3 @param size The size of the memory block.
-4 5 @retval pointer The pointer to the memory block.
-The pointer is at least 6 7 aligned by CPU_HEAP_ALIGNMENT. @retval NULL No memory block with the requested size is available in the 8 9 workspace.
-10 / 11 void Workspace_Allocate(size_t size);

-1 / 2 / 2 @brief Rebalances the red-black tree after insertion of the node.
-3 4 @param[in, out] the_rbtree The red-black tree control.
-5 @param[in, out] the_node The most recently inserted node.

 '''

+1

+/

+@brief Allocates a memory block of the specified size from the workspace.

+2

+3

+@param size The size of the memory block.

+4

+5

+@retval pointer The pointer to the memory block.
+The pointer is at least

+6

+aligned by CPU_HEAP_ALIGNMENT.

+7

+@retval NULL No memory block with the requested size is available in the

+8

+9

+workspace.

+/

+10

+void Workspace_Allocate( size_t size );

+11

+'''

+'''

+/

+1

+@brief Rebalances the red-black tree after insertion of the node.

+2

+3

+@param[in, out] the_rbtree The red-black tree control.

+4

+@param[in, out] the_node The most recently inserted node.

+5

+6

-6 /
+/

+7

-7 void RBTree_Insert_color(
+void RBTree_Insert_color(

-8 RBTree_Control the_rbtree,
+RBTree_Control the_rbtree,

+8

-9 RBTree_Node the_node
+RBTree_Node the_node

-10 );
+9

+10);

 '''